babforlife/muscle/README.md

 ## Todo

+- [ ] add authentication and and account management
 - [ ] add exercises statistics
 - [ ] rework activities statistics
 - [ ] add a fuzzy search in the header